nanogchen/nanogchen/README.md

 - recurrent neural networks for history-dependent materials
 - drug membrane interaction using molecular dynamics simulations and machine learning
 - inverse molecular design using recurrent neural network
-- molecular structure and topology generation of polymer-grafted hybrid nanostructures (pr-eprocessing of MD)
+- molecular structure and topology generation of polymer-grafted hybrid nanostructures (pre-processing of MD)
 - molecular dynamics simulations and trajectory analysis (post-processing of MD)